inBeat/inbeat-website/content/top-influencers/tiktok/travel/argentina/_index.md

 ---
-title: Top 10 Travel TikTok Influencers In Argentina In 2023
+title: Top 10 Travel TikTok Influencers In Argentina In 2024
 description: >-
-  Find top travel TikTok influencers in Argentina in 2023.
+  Find top travel TikTok influencers in Argentina in 2024.
 Most popular hashtags: #travel #fyp #parati #argentina.
 platform: TikTok
 hits: 59
-text_top: Identify the most popular TikTok accounts on inBeat.
+text_top: Discover the most popular TikTok accounts on inBeat.
-text_bottom: Our search engine holds 59 TikTok influencers like this in Argentina for you to pitch.
+text_bottom: Our database has 59 TikTok influencers like this in Argentina for you to work with.
 profiles:
   - username: "gaston_luna"
     fullname: >-